What leadership looks like in action:

 “I build systems that endure -structures that create stability, clarity, and impact long after the spotlight fades.”

-Amy at the Kentucky State Capitol with members of the Kentucky Nonprofit Network, advocating for policies that strengthen community systems and sustainability.
+At the Kentucky State Capitol with members of the Kentucky Nonprofit Network, advocating for policies that strengthen community systems and sustainability.